Atlantic.Net Blog

 rkhunter -C

-Rkhunter uses text data files to find suspicious activities on the system, so you will need to update the text data file first.
-You can update it with the following command:
+Rkhunter uses text data files to find suspicious activities on the system, so you must first update the text data file.
+You can edit it with the following command:

 rkhunter --update